 To retain their value over time, commercial properties must be actively maintained.
 The grass has to be cut, air handling systems need to be cleaned, and carpet and paint need to be replaced.
 If this work is not done in a timely manner, the impact on the property can be significant.
 If the physical condition falls into a state of disrepair, a new buyer may have to inject a significant amount of capital to bring it to market standards, which also means they probably won’t be willing to pay market value.

-Finally, market conditions can cause a property to become distressed.
+Finally, market conditions can cause real estate to become distressed.
 For example, one common scenario is that rents decline to a point that a property is no longer cash flow positive.
 If this condition remains for an extended period of time, the property owner could run out of money and the lender could foreclose on it.
 This type of “distressed” sale usually comes at a discount because the lender wants to get rid of the property.

 While many of these descriptions sound quite negative, and they can be, they may also represent a potentially profitable opportunity for the right investor.

-Advantages of Investing in Distressed Assets
+Advantages of Investing in Distressed Real Estate Assets

 There are three reasons why investing in distressed real estate assets may be a good idea.